craftsmenlabs/gareth-poc/README.md

 Baseline: The current amount of registrations is 200
 Assumption: The amount of registrations is increased with 300
 Time: In one month
+Failure: Send a e-mail

+Baseline: The current amount of registrations is 200
+Assumption: The amount of registrations is increased with 3000
+Time: In one year
+Success: Sent cake to developers
 ```
 In this example description above a product owner for instance describes what the functionality is expected to do in
 production.